Balance of Nature Review: An Honest Analysis + Better Alternatives (2026)

 If you look at the the Balance of Nature website now or look at their bottles they don’t claim specific amounts of fruits and vegetables per serving.
 But previous claims included saying that one serving of one product contained the nutritional equivalent of five servings of fruit.
 Another claim stated that one serving each of two of their products would provide as much nutrition as 10 servings of salad.

-Balance of Nature has been selling its encapsulated fruit and vegetables powders based on false advertising, and they have finally been caught, or at least, slapped on the wrist.
+Balance of Nature has been selling its encapsulated fruit and vegetable powders based on false advertising, and they have finally been caught, or at least slapped on the wrist.
 Read the press release below.

 Balance of Nature False Advertising PDF